 The free plan is a good way to see if you like Pixieset.
 You can test out the platform by investing only a little bit of your time.
-If you think it will work for you, then you can upgrade to a paid plan.
+If you think it will work for you, you can upgrade to a paid plan.

 The Pixieset interface is easy to use.
 It is easy to set up the galleries.
 And things like titles, layout, and watermarking are intuitive.
 Likewise, choosing a processing lab and arranging prices is straightforward.

 There is a suite of business tools available called Studio Manager.
 This is not part of the gallery plans, but it’s integrated with them.

 ShootProof’s plans also start at $0 per month.
-The plan level isn’t determined by storage space but rather by the number of photos you upload.
+The plan level isn’t determined by storage space but by the number of photos you upload.
 The free account gives you up to 100 photos and is also a good way of trying it out.

 Paid plans start at $10 per month.
 (Or $8.33 per month if you pay annually.)
-And they go up to $60 per month for the Unlimited Plan.
+They go up to $60 per month for the Unlimited Plan.
 (Or $50 per month if paid annually.)
-All features are available on all paid plans.
+And all features are available on all paid plans.